-Tickets for the concert are priced at $20 for Adults, and $5 for Students.
-Tickets may be purchased in advance at Cumberland Eye Care (Dr. Galloway) in Fairfield Glade, First National Bank of TN branches in Fairfield Glade and Crossville, Cumberland County Playhouse box office and website, and Bed & Biscuit Kennel (off of Peavine Rd.).
-Group sales discounts are available for parties of 10 or more can be purchased for $17 ($3 discount) only from Dwight Wages by calling 931-484-6939 for additional details on group sales or other questions.
+Ticket prices for this concert are $22 for Adults and $5 for Students.
+Tickets may be purchased in advance at the following outlets: Cumberland Eye Care in Fairfield Glade, First National Bank of Tennessee branches in Crossville and Fairfield Glade, and at Bed & Biscuit Kennel (off of Peavine Rd.).
+Group sales discounts are available for parties of 10 or more.
+Call Dwight Wages at 931-484-6939 for additional details on group sales or other questions.

 The Southern Stars have also been honored with an invitation to provide three concerts at the “one-of-its-kind” Great American Brass Band Festival on June 3 & 4 in Danville, KY.
 They have been selected to represent the North American brass bands and will be one of 20 other music ensembles performing at this weekend of FREE outdoor concerts.
 This is the 29th annual GABBF event and it is common to have audiences of 5,000.